proyecto26/thecryptopurge/crypto/README.md

 - **Testnets**: a clone of **mainnet** but it uses fake money (ether, etc) for testing in a real-world scenario.
 - **Rinkeby**: a **testnet** network which is run by the Ethereum foundation.
 - **Etherscan**: a place that just shows us the state of the blockchain and helps us see where our transaction is at.
+- **ABI**: the standard way to interact with contracts in the Ethereum ecosystem.
+Read about it [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html).
+- **Gas**: a cost needed to notify the miners so that the transaction can be mined.
+Read about it [here](https://ethereum.org/en/developers/docs/gas/).